HappySeaFox/sail/README.md

 It's pretty easy, isn't it? :smile: See [EXAMPLES](EXAMPLES.md) for more.

-### 2. `Advanced` - "I want to load this damn animated GIF from memory."
+### 2. `Advanced`: I want to load this damn animated GIF from memory

 See [EXAMPLES](EXAMPLES.md) for more.

-### 3. `Deep diver` - "I want to load this damn animated GIF from memory and have control over selected plugins and output pixel formats."
+### 3. `Deep diver`: I want to load this damn animated GIF from memory and have control over selected plugins and output pixel formats

 See [EXAMPLES](EXAMPLES.md) for more.

-### 4. `Technical diver` - "I want everything above and my custom I/O source."
+### 4. `Technical diver`: I want everything above and my custom I/O source

 See [EXAMPLES](EXAMPLES.md) for more.